CSU Health Network is every student’s on-campus home for health care, regardless of your insurance plan.

-CSU Health Network is in network with most major insurance carriers and can file claims with them.
-We have contract with United Healthcare, Anthem Blue Cross Blue Shield (in state and out-of-state), Aetna, Cigna, Tricare West, Tricare North, Tricare South, Multiplan, and Rocky Mountain Health Plan.
+CSU Health Network is in-network with most major insurance carriers and can file claims with them.
+We have contracts with United Healthcare, Anthem Blue Cross Blue Shield (in state and out-of-state), Aetna, Cigna, Tricare West, Tricare North, Tricare South, Multiplan, and Rocky Mountain Health Plan.

 CSU Health Network is an in-network provider with most major insurance carriers and can file claims with them.
 Students’ out-of-pocket costs are dependent on their health insurance plan benefits.